wxsd-sales/early-one-button-to-push/README.md

     ./vendor/bin/sail npm run dev
     ```

-Lastly, navigate to `http://localhost` in your browser to complete the setup (you will be asked to login to Azure) by mapping devices to calendar accounts.
-To exit, execute `./vendor/bin/sail down` on the termainal.
+Lastly, navigate to `http://localhost` in your browser to complete the setup by mapping devices
+to calendar accounts.
+To stop, execute `./vendor/bin/sail down` on the terminal.

 ## Demo